Fliplet/fliplet-cli/docs/Data-integration-service.md

 # the record has been updated on your database since it got inserted
 # to the Fliplet Data Source hence might require updating
 timestamp_column: updatedAt

+# Define whether remote entries on Fliplet servers should be kept or deleted when
+# they are not found in the local dataset returned by the query result.
+# Using "update" will keep orphaned entries while "replace" will delete them.
+mode: update

 # Define which (optional) column should be used to compare whether
 # the record has been flagged as deleted on your database and should